 An expense accrual is the recording of the cost estimate for a product or service that was delivered during the award period but has not yet been recorded in the General Ledger.
 Most non-payroll expenses that, in the past, were included on the Closeout Instructions for an Award (a.k.a.
 Concurrence Report) as "adjustments" should now be handled as accrual journals directly in BFS.
 This will ensure all direct expenses are recorded in the GL at award close and keep our processes in line with federally-mandated requirements.

-- Subaward services performed where the invoice has not yet been received/processed
+- Subaward services performed where the invoice has not yet been received and/or processed

-- Recharges which haven't yet shown up as expenses in the Actuals Ledger
+- Recharges which have not yet shown up as expenses in the Actuals Ledger

-- Travel which occurred within the award period but the expense hasn't yet been recorded in the Actuals Ledger for the award
+- Travel which occurred within the award period but the expense has not yet been recorded in the Actuals Ledger for the award

 - Estimated expenses for goods or services which were not incurred before the award expiration date